 Taylor previously led the Faith Initiative at the World Bank Group and served as the vice president in charge of Advocacy at World Vision U.S. and the senior political director at Sojourners.
 He has also served as the executive director of Global Justice, an organization that educates and mobilizes students around global human rights and economic justice.
 He was selected for the 2009/2010 class of White House Fellows and served in the White House Office of Cabinet Affairs and Public Engagement.
 Taylor is a graduate of Emory University, the Harvard University Kennedy School of Government, and the Samuel DeWitt Proctor School of Theology.
-Taylor also serves on the Global Advisory Board of Tearfund UK and is a member of the inaugural class of the Aspen Institute Civil Society Fellowship.
+Taylor also serves on the Independent Sector Board, the Global Advisory Board of Tearfund UK, and is a member of the inaugural class of the Aspen Institute Civil Society Fellowship.
 Taylor is ordained in the American Baptist Church and the Progressive National Baptist Convention and serves in ministry at the Alfred Street Baptist Church in Alexandria, Va.

 Posts By This Author

 The Next Part of the Race

 For Adam, for coming home to Sojourners, for giving us the right person at the right time for this great transition, I am grateful.
 And I look forward to the road ahead for all of us.

 For This Vulnerable Nation, Lord, Hear Our Prayer